Garylee021/keyos-automation/Terraform/AWS/instance-with-basic-configs/readme.md

-# Terraform Project for deploying VyOS on AWS
+# Terraform Project for deploying KeyOS on AWS

-This Terraform project is designed to deploy VyOS instances on AWS.
-This script deploys a VyOS instance from the AWS Marketplace.
+This Terraform project is designed to deploy KeyOS instances on AWS.
+This script deploys a KeyOS instance from the AWS Marketplace.

 ## Prerequisites